phtan/footoe/README.md

 I tired quickly of numbering foot-notes, in a text-file, myself.

-If I had Foot-note Number 1 and Foot-note Number 2, and I suddenly wanted to add a foot-note in between them, I had to re-number Foot-note Number 2 to Foot-note Number 3, so that I could make room for a new(er) Foot-note Number 2.
+If I had Foot-note Number 1 and Foot-note Number 2, and I suddenly wanted to add a foot-note in between them, I had to make room for a new(er) Foot-note Number 2.
+So I have to re-number the old(er) Foot-note Number 2 to Foot-note Number 3.

-So, I thought, if I could give, to these foot-notes, any arbitrary number - or indeed, any alpha-numeric combination (even the same combination across foot-notes) - how nice would it be if a program could number these for me: starting from the number 1 to the final number that represents the last foot-note in the text I have written.
+So, I thought, if I could give, to these foot-notes, any arbitrary number - or indeed, any alpha-numeric combination - how nice would it be if a program could number these for me: starting from the number 1 to the final number that represents the last foot-note in the text I have written.